shawntabrizi/rust-state-machine/src/32/template/README.md

 This will be the last pallet we build for this tutorial, but we will build it knowing all of the tips and tricks we have learned so far.

-The goal here is for you to ensure that all of the intricacies of Pallet development is well understood and that you are able to navigate all of the Rust code.
+The goal here is for you to ensure that all of the intricacies of Pallet development are well understood and that you are able to navigate all of the Rust code.

 ## What is Proof of Existence?